 Many of the courses require the use of a TI-83+ Graphing Calculator

 All students must take 4 credits of mathematics, including 1 credit in algebra and 1 credit in geometry.
-Students who complete a calculus course may be exempted from the 4-credit requirement in mathematics.
-Students must consult with school counselors in advance to obtain full information about this credit waiver and its advisability.
-An overview of typical four-year math pathways is available here.
+An overview of the MCPS Math curriculum and resources is available here.

 Algebra 1 (9th-11th grade; 1 credit) — This course studies the basic structure of real numbers, algebraic expressions, and functions.
 The topics studied are statistical organization and analysis, linear equations, inequalities, functions and systems, quadratic equations and functions, polynomial and radical expressions, and the elementary properties of functions.
 Mathematical modeling of real-life problems, problem solving, and the construction of appropriate linear models to fit data sets are the major themes of the course.
 The course requires a TI-83+ Graphing Calculator.